-On February 11, 2022, the Company entered into a Credit Agreement (the "Credit Agreement"), by and among the Company, nCino OpCo (the "Borrower"), certain subsidiaries of the Company as guarantors, and Bank of America, N.A. as lender (the "Lender"), pursuant to which the Lender provided to the Borrower a senior secured revolving credit facility of up to \$50.0 million (the "Credit Facility").
-The Credit Facility includes borrowing capacity available for letters of credit subject to a sublimit of \$7.5 million.
-Any issuance of letters of credit will reduce the amount available under the Credit Facility.
+On February 11, 2022, the Company entered into a Credit Agreement (the "2022 Credit Agreement"), by and among the Company, nCino OpCo (the "Borrower"), certain subsidiaries of the Company as guarantors, and Bank of America, N.A. as lender (the "Lender"), pursuant to which the Lender provided to the Borrower a senior secured revolving credit facility of up to \$50.0 million (the "2022 Credit Facility").
+The 2022 Credit Facility included borrowing capacity available for letters of credit subject to a sublimit of \$7.5 million.
+Any issuance of letters of credit would have reduced the amount available under the 2022 Credit Facility.
+The Company was also required to maintain at least \$5.0 million of the Company's cash and/or marketable securities with the Lender which was considered restricted cash and was included in long-term prepaid expenses and other assets as of January 31, 2024.

-On February 9, 2024, the Company entered into a First Amendment to extend the existing maturity date of the Credit Facility provided for under the Credit Agreement to February 11, 2025.
+On February 9, 2024, the Company entered into a First Amendment to extend the existing maturity date of the 2022 Credit Facility provided for under the 2022 Credit Agreement to February 11, 2025.

-On March 17, 2024, the Company entered into the Second Amendment which increased our borrowing availability to \$100.0 million and extended the existing maturity date of the Credit Facility under the Credit Facility to March 17, 2029.
+On March 17, 2024, the Company entered into the Second Amendment which increased our borrowing availability to \$100.0 million and extended the existing maturity date of the 2022 Credit Facility to March 17, 2029.

-Borrowings under the Credit Facility bear interest, at the Borrower's option, at: (i) a base rate equal to the greatest of (a) the Lender's "prime rate", (b) the federal funds rate plus 0.50%, and (c) the Term SOFR rate plus 1.00% (provided that the base rate shall not be less than 0.00%), plus a margin of 1.3125%; or (ii) the Term SOFR rate (provided that the Term SOFR shall not be less than 0.00%), plus a margin of 2.3125%, in each case with such margin subject to a step down based on achievement of a certain leverage ratio.
-The Company is also required to pay an unused commitment fee to the Lender of 0.30% of the average daily unutilized commitments (with a step down based on achievement of a certain leverage ratio).
-The Company must also pay customary letter of credit fees.
+Borrowings under the 2022 Credit Facility accrued interest, at the Borrower's option, at: (i) a base rate equal to the greatest of (a) the Lender's "prime rate", (b) the federal funds rate plus 0.50%, and (c) the Term SOFR rate plus 1.00% (provided that the base rate shall not be less than 0.00%), plus a margin of 1.3125%; or (ii) the Term SOFR rate (provided that the Term SOFR shall not be less than 0.00%), plus a margin of 2.3125%, in each case with such margin subject to a step down based on achievement of a certain leverage ratio.
+The Company was also required to pay an unused commitment fee to the Lender of 0.30% of the average daily unutilized commitments (with a step down based on achievement of a certain leverage ratio).
+The Company was also required to pay customary letter of credit fees.